m-nny/hireme-client/README.md

 netlify deploy
 ```

-Choose `build` as the path to deploy.
+FillProfile `build` as the path to deploy.

 **To setup continuous delivery:**